-Step in to the brewery for some Real Ale tasting but steer clear of the Estate Offices where William Tyler, a past House Steward at Petworth will be looking for any overdue rent!
+Make sure to steer clear of the Estate Offices, William Tyler, a past House Steward at Petworth will be lurking, looking for any unpaid rent!

 Bringing the whole occasion together are staff and volunteers dressed in Georgian inspired clothing made by the sewing team of Petworth House.